The Midpeninsula Regional Open Space District has finished their regional workshops, but it’s still possible to send input via their website.

 “Construction has resumed at the staging area at El Corte de Madera Creek Open Space Preserve.
 We are working on retrofits to the drainage system to address the issues we encountered last winter.
 Once construction is complete, we will be monitoring the drainage system’s performance through this winter’s storms.
 For this reason, we don’t yet have an estimate on when we will be able to open the staging area.
 We appreciate everyone’s interest in the project and especially their patience.
 We are looking forward to being able to open the staging area as soon as possible next spring.”

-Santa Clara County Parks staff are working on a new segment of the John Nicholas trail in Sanborn County Park – when finished, the trail will be open to mountain bikers!
-Volunteers are helping them get the trail built as soon as possible – REI and the Bay Area Ridge Trail Council are hosting work days this summer.
-For more info and to sign up:
+Santa Clara County Parks staff have been working on a new segment of the John Nicholas trail in Sanborn County Park – when finished, the trail will be open to mountain bikers!
+Volunteers have been helping with the trail this summer… stay tuned for trail work days this winter!

 Here is the link to the Spring 2013 newsletter.